History of Piracy in Timeline

 Loading Video...

-2004: Worldwide losses of US$16 billion
+2004: Worldwide losses due to piracy

 November 2005: Attack against the Seabourn Spirit

-November 2006: Regional Cooperation Agreement formed
+November 2006: Formation of the Regional Cooperation Agreement on Combating Piracy

 In November 2006, the Regional Cooperation Agreement on Combating Piracy and Armed Robbery against Ships in Asia was formed.

-2006: 239 pirate attacks reported
+2006: Hostage-taking in pirate attacks

-In 2006, there were 239 reported pirate attacks, with 77 crew members kidnapped and 188 taken hostage, but only 15 attacks resulted in murder.
+In 2006, there were 239 pirate attacks, with 77 crew members kidnapped and 188 taken hostage, but only 15 attacks resulted in murder.

 In 2008, VSOS became the first authorized armed maritime security company to operate in the Indian Ocean region.

-2008: Gun use in pirate attacks recorded
+2008: Gun use in pirate attacks

-In 2008, gun use in pirate attacks was recorded in 76 cases.
+In 2008, gun use in pirate attacks recorded 76 cases.

-2008: British Foreign Office advised the Royal Navy regarding pirates
+2008: British Foreign Office advice on detaining pirates

-In 2008, the British Foreign Office advised the Royal Navy not to detain pirates of certain nationalities, as they might be able to claim asylum in Britain under British human rights legislation.
+In 2008, the British Foreign Office advised the Royal Navy not to detain pirates of certain nationalities as they might be able to claim asylum in Britain under British human rights legislation.

-September 2009: Increase in pirate attacks
+September 2009: Increase in pirate attacks in Gulf of Aden and off Somalia

-2009: Publication of International Legal Dimension of Terrorism
+2009: International Legal Dimension of Terrorism

 In 2010, 27 ships were captured by pirates.